orientechnologies/orientdb-docs/Concepts.md

 <b>Record A</b> will contain the *reference* to **Record B** in the property called "customer".
 Note that both records are reachable by other records since they have a [RecordID](Concepts.md#recordid).

+With Graph API, [Edges](Concepts.md#edge) are represented with 2 links stored on both vertices to handle the bidirectional relationship.

 #### 1-1 and N-1 referenced relationships

 These kinds of relationships are expressed using the **LINK** type.